-The HCF Research Foundation Board are interested in funding research that provides good opportunity to achieve positive change in health services.
+The HCF Research Foundation Board are interested in funding research that provides a good opportunity to achieve positive change in health services.
 Articulate how your study will advance current thinking and approaches.
 Ensure you communicate your translation plan, and how your activities both during and post-research will result in changes to practice.
-The inclusion of short-, medium-, and long-term translation activities and goals is encouraged.
+The inclusion of short-, medium- and long-term translation activities, implementation strategies and goals are strongly encouraged.
 Applicants should also identify, if applicable, where HCF is able to act on or assist with translation and implementation of the research outcomes to further drive uptake.